guregu/trealla/README.md

 # This puts the folder "www" as the root for the WASM component.
 # You can put init.pl there.
 files = [{ source = "www/", destination = "/"}]
+# allowed_http_hosts determines which hosts can be used to for outgoing HTTP (see: http_fetch/3)
-allowed_http_hosts = ["insecure:allow-all"] # configure this
+allowed_http_hosts = ["insecure:allow-all"] # special unsafe value to allow any host
 key_value_stores = ["default"] # currently only "default" does something
 [component.trigger]
 route = "/..."
 ```

 Template/OCI image coming soon.
-For now, you can grab `libtpl-spin.wasm` from the Releases page.
+For now, you can grab `libtpl-wasm-spin.zip` (which includes `libtpl-spin.wasm`) from the Releases page.

 ## See also